JeffJetton/retrofeed/instructions.md

 You'll be making a lot of tweaks to the base Rasperry Pi OS, so I'd recommend doing this with a fresh install on a dedicated SD card that you can swap out with the card containing your regular, day-to-day OS install.

-Launch **Raspberry Pi Imager** and write to a new card with these options (most are behind the button with a "gear" icon that shows up once you pick an OS):
+Launch **Raspberry Pi Imager** and write to a new card with these options (most are behind the button with a **"gear" icon** that shows up once you pick an OS):

 * Operating System: Raspberry Pi OS (other) -> **Raspberry Pi OS Lite** (32-bit)
     * Really just about any Rasperry Pi OS will do, but since we won't be using the windowing system, we might as well leave it out and go with "Lite"
     * The 64-bit version might work too, but we don't really need it
-* Set a hostname.
+* Set a **hostname**.
 You'll use this hostname to log onto the Pi remotely via SSH later.
-* Enable SSH with password authentication
+* **Enable SSH** with password authentication
     * If you're familiar with public-key authentication and want to use that instead, be my guest.
-* Select "Set username and password" and fill those in.
+* Select "**Set username and password**" and fill those in.
 You'll be using these along with the hostname to log on remotely, so remember what you pick.
-* Configure the wireless LAN with your local wi-fi network name and password.
+* **Configure wireless LAN** with your local wi-fi network name and password.
 Set the country to your country code.
-* Set your locale settings appropriately
+* Set your **locale** settings appropriately

-Click "Save", make sure your CD card is selected under "Storage", then choose "Write" and wait.
+Click "Save", make sure your SD card is selected under "Storage", then choose "Write" and wait.

 When it's ready, pop it into your Pi and boot it up.
-The first boot may take awhile, and you might not see anything on a connected monitor when it's done.
+The first boot may take a while and/or require reboots, and you might not see anything on a connected monitor when it's done.

 ## Connecting via SSH